-Mistral Healthcheck
+9 Mistral Healthcheck

-If you are running Mistral on a small scale, for instance, to test the functionality, it can sometimes be useful to log data to disk and then process the log file(s) that it produces.
+If you are running Mistral on a small scale, for instance to test the functionality, it can sometimes be useful to log data to disk and then process the log file(s) that it produces.

 There are scripts and tools for doing this in the tools directory.
-There is a master script in this directory mistral_report.sh, which creates separate CSV files for the different rules, GNUplot graphs, and an HTML report.
+There is a master script in this directory mistral\report.sh, this creates separate CSV files for the different rules, GNUplot graphs and a HTML report.

-mistral report.sh
+9.1 mistral\report.sh